-We are accredited by the Institute of Physics and Engineering in Medicine (IPEM), and we’ve trained more than 1,000 medical physicists, so you can look forward to high-quality teaching during your time at Surrey.
+We have trained more than 1,000 medical physicists and we’re accredited by the Institute of Physics and Engineering in Medicine (IPEM), so you can look forward to high-quality teaching during your time here.

 What you will study

-The syllabus for our MSc in Medical Physics will provide you with the knowledge, skills and experience required of a modern graduate medical physicist.
+The syllabus for our MSc will provide you with the knowledge, skills and experience required of a modern graduate medical physicist.

 Our course places more emphasis than many other similar programmes on topics beyond ionising radiation (X-rays and radiotherapy), allowing you to study areas such as magnetic resonance imaging, ultrasound and the use of lasers in medicine.

-You’ll learn the theoretical foundations of modern imaging and treatments, and you’ll gain a set of experimental skills that are essential to a modern medical physicist’s job.
-You’ll gain these skills through experimental sessions in our Department of Physics, as well as through practical experiences using advanced clinical facilities at collaborating hospitals.
+You’ll learn the theoretical foundations of modern imaging and treatments, and you’ll acquire a set of experimental skills that are essential to a modern medical physicist’s job.
+You’ll gain these through experimental sessions in our department, as well as through practical experiences using state-of-the-art clinical facilities at collaborating hospitals.

 Academic performance prizes

-A prize of £200 is awarded annually for the best research dissertation in the field of medical physics.
+A prize of £200 is awarded annually for the best research dissertation in the field of medical physics by a student on this MSc.
 Sir Godfrey Hounsfield was jointly awarded the Nobel Prize for Medicine in 1979 for his work on Computed Tomography.

-A prize of £200 in memory of Professor Valentine Mayneord will be awarded to the student with the best overall performance on the MSc in Medical Physics.
+A prize of £200 in memory of Professor Valentine Mayneord will be awarded to the student with the best overall performance on this MSc.
 Professor Mayneord was one of the pioneers of medical physics, who had a long association with the Department and encouraged the growth of teaching and research in the field.

 Glen Knoll Prize

-A prize of £250 awarded to a student on the MSc in Medical Physics course with outstanding performance in their dissertation.
+A prize of £250 will be awarded to a student on this MSc with outstanding performance in their dissertation.